yellow to green

 In an aqueous solution the color change exhibited can be used to test for distinguishing aldehydes from ketones.
 Aldehydes reduce dichromate from the +6 to the +3 oxidation state, changing color from orange to green.
 This color change arises because the aldehyde can be oxidized to the corresponding carboxylic acid.

-Which of the following is a neutralization reaction? ...
+Which of the following statements is correct about ionization energy?
+It ...